mlbybee/deep-learning-challenge/README.md

 3) Number of neurons
     - Layer 1 = 80
     - Layer 2 = 30
-4) Reverted back the first layer activation being ('relu')
+4) Reverted back the first layer activation being ('ReLu')
 * Since ReLU involves simple thresholding at zero, it allows for faster computations compared to other activation functions like sigmoid or tanh, which require more complex calculations.

 Evaluating the Model: